|

 | View of the depot from Lowe Street. |

-| The old post card view above shows the passenger depot along with the tower that once housed the Van Roy lunch room on its first floor with a telegraph office above it.
-The second floor may also have had interlocking equipment for controlling train movements. |
+This old trackside view shows the passenger depot along with the tower that once housed the Van Roy lunch room on the first floor and a telegraph office on the second floor.
+The second floor also had interlocking equipment for controlling train movements.
+Records show that a new interlocking plant was installed in Fort Valley in 1925.

 | A block south is the 1871 Central of Georgia freight depot, an immense brick structure that must have seen many a bale of cotton and bushel of peaches pass through its doors.
-It was used for a time by the shortline Ogeechee Railroad (below).
+It was used for a time by the shortline Ogeechee Railroad.
 In 2006, Georgia DOT provided $500,000 in Transportation Enhancement funds to rehabilitate the building. |

 | Fort Valley, a town of 9,815 residents, is the county seat of Peach County in middle Georgia. |